Click here to return to site map or click husky pup above to learn more.

 #3.
 Make your second edit with the same regimen.

 Did I do this?
-No, I made a few exceptions.
+No, I made a major exception.
+This can be a most costly mistake.
 The edit was thus rushed in spurts to finish by 9/3/2014.

 #4.
 Get all permissions necessary after a draft or two.
 You want to make any major necessary changes ASAP.